felixlopz/hubrise-test-task/APPS-TEMPLATE/en/overview.md

 Connecting Zelty to HubRise allows your EPOS to communicate with other applications you use everyday.

-Synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Deliveroo, Uber Eats and Just Eat), delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
+Synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Solution, Uber Eats and Just Eat), delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
 The number of compatible applications increases every month.
 To see which apps you can connect, see our  [Apps page](/apps)

 ## Prerequisites